hilmi-yilmaz/42_corona_tracker/README.md

 # 42_corona_tracker

-This application tracks people who sat close to a recently infected person.
+This application tracks people who sat close to a recently infected student.
 It can be used to immediately notify students that may be at risk.

-It could also help to find the infected person on the security tape because of the login times.
+If the campus uses the security footage to find all contacts of an infected student, this program can help track the infected person in the security footage faster because of the listing of all sessions in the output file.

 ## Description